Basel – take a short break to an amazing Swiss GEM

 The article continues below.

-Don’t miss out on Basler Fasnacht in 2022
+Don’t miss out on Basler Fasnacht in 2023 running from 27 February to 1 March

 For three days, the streets, bars and restaurants are filled with music from drums and piccolo flutes.
 From Christmas onward, preparations by mask and costume makers and lantern-painters are touched by the Fasnacht fever.